VIAME/VIAME/README.md

 	make -j8

-Or alternatively by building it in Visual Studio or your compiler of choice on windows.
+Or alternatively by building it in Visual Studio or your compiler of choice on Windows.
 Currently VS2013 thru VS2017 is supported.
 If using CUDA, version 8.0 is desired, along with Python 2.7.
 Other versions have yet to be tested extensively.
 The '-j8' tells the build to run multi-threaded using 8 threads, this is useful for a faster build though